spinnaker/swabbie/README.md

 - **Opted-Out**:
 A resource can be explicitly opted out of deletion via API or **exclusion policies**.
-Opted out resources dare exempt from swabbie actions.
+Opted out resources are exempt from swabbie actions.

 - **Deleted**: